Brandon Wakeham: 2022

 On 1 June, Wakeham was suspended for four matches after being found guilty of eye gouging St. George Illawarra's Tyrell Sloan during a NSW Cup game at Belmore Sports Ground.
-Wakeham played a total of eight games for the club in the 2022 NRL season.
+He played a total of eight games for the club in the 2022 NRL season.

 Wakeham captained Canterbury's NSW Cup team in their grand final loss to Penrith at the Western Sydney Stadium.

 2023

 On 24 January, Wakeham signed a one-year deal to join the Wests Tigers ahead of the 2023 NRL season.

+Wakeham played a total of 15 games for the Wests Tigers in the 2023 NRL season with 2 tries and 8 try assists and kicking 27/33 goals as the club finished with the Wooden Spoon for a second straight year.

+2024

+On 9 January 2024, it was announced that he would join Blacktown Workers for 2024.
+In December, Wakeham was handed a lifeline by Manly as they had given him a train and trial contract.

+2025

+On 19 September, Wakeham extended his time with Manly Warringah Sea Eagles for a further season.

+Wakeham played for Fiji at the 2025 Pacific Cup in round 1.

 Controversy

-On 25 June 2021, Wakeham was one of three Canterbury players who were ordered to self-isolate after attending a Covid-19 exposure site in Sydney's Eastern Suburbs.
+On 25 June 2021, Wakeham was one of three Canterbury players who were ordered to self-isolate after attending a COVID-19 exposure site in Sydney's Eastern Suburbs.
 The NRL had ordered players of all 16 teams a week earlier not to attend any restaurants, clubs or bars in the Waverley Local Government area.

+On 15 May 2024, it was alleged that Wakeham had been arrested by police at a Blacktown Workers training session.
+It had been reported that Wakeham was not charged by police but was suspected of possessing cocaine and supplying MDMA.

+The following day, Wakeham was granted bail in court.
+He was charged with taking part in the supply of a prohibited drug in greater than a large commercial quantity, taking part in the supply of a prohibited drug in greater than an indictable amount and less than a commercial quantity, and participating in a criminal group.
+On 12 November it was announced that all the charges against Wakeham had been dropped.